microsoft/Accera/docs/Install/Building_on_Ubuntu.md

 sh ./build.sh
 ```

-Update or install the resulting `.whl` files from the `dist` subdirectory.
+Update or install the resulting `.whl` files from the `dist` sudirectory.
 The `--find-links` option tells pip to look at the `dist` subdirectory for the dependent packages.
-The name depends on your Python version, your OS and your CPU architecture.
+The name depends on your Python version, your OS and your CPU architecture e.g.
 ```shell
 pip install -U ./dist/accera-0.0.1-cp37-cp37m-linux_x86_64.whl --find-links=dist
 ```